abduleneye/live_tracker/README.md

 ---

-## 🌐 Network Handling
+## 🌐 Network Handling Approach

+Network connectivity is handled at the presentation layer due to its direct dependency on UI state and lifecycle events.

-The app includes basic network connectivity checks to:
+The app uses:
-- Detect online/offline states
-- Prevent unnecessary operations when offline
-- Improve user experience during connectivity issues
+- `connectivity_plus` to detect network state changes
+- `internet_connection_checker` to verify actual internet access
+- UI feedback mechanisms such as dialogs and toast messages for user awareness

+This approach ensures real-time feedback during map interactions and route simulation without introducing unnecessary abstraction into the data layer for a UI-driven concern.

 ---